alban-read/M1-MICRO-FORTH/dumbint.md

 - The design impacts performance.

 - The details of which instructions to use and in what order impact performance.

+- using 0 for the end of word marker, and using CBZ helped.

 The use of a data pointer for each word passed in X0 seems useful, it allows words to run with an argument in the words header.